Polychemy/modelGEN/README.md

 ========

 Polychemy's Model Generator API. <br>
-Use this API to create and customize any of the available Polychemy Jewelry.
+The modelGEN API allows anyone to create and customize any of the available Polychemy Jewelry.
 This API Also provides tools to place and ship orders to a location you specify.

 This API Is restricted access only, permission is granted to selected sites.